 After you have been nominated for student's exchange, you will receive an e-mail with the link to the online application platform "Mobility Online".
 Please upload all documents required and respect the application deadline.
 This deadline is valid for both semesters of the academic year 2018/2019 (autumn semester 2018 and spring semester 2019).

 Information on housing and grants is published on the website of the International Relations Office of the University of Zurich.

 International relations office

 The International Relations Office is a very important partner for your stay as a guest student at the University of Zurich.
-The office provides a broad offer of useful information regarding all aspects of living in Zurich (immigration, insurance, language courses, housing etc.) and is in charge of the formal procedure of the Socrates Erasmus Exchange including the grants.
+The office provides a broad offer of useful information regarding all aspects of living in Zurich (immigration, insurance, language courses, housing etc.) and is in charge of the formal procedure of the Swiss European Mobility Programme including the grants.
 Visit their website early and contact them if you have questions or need help.

 Once you have completed your study programme and eventual examinations you will be handed out a Transcript of Records on the basis of the documentations that you have completed during your stay.
 Detailed information about the formal procedure will be provided after your arrival in Zurich.